jhotadhari/export2word/readme.md

+> ## Deprecated
+> This project is no longer active and not recommended for use.

 WordPress Plugin

 Export2Word

 Export a website as a docx document.

 Further information: dist/trunk/readme.txt